BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 ```
 > If you use a different database name, adjust the steps below in this guide as well as the settings.json file.

-Create the new account, in this case the user will be named `aroi` and the password will be `my_clear_text_password`:
+Create the new account, in this case the user will be named `aroi` and the password will be `my_clear_text_password`, but you should choose something more secure:
 ```
 CREATE USER 'aroi'@'%' IDENTIFIED BY 'my_clear_text_password';
 ```
+> Be sure to update the password in the settings.json file.

 Grant the user above to have super admin privileges on the database we created, `AROI`:
 ```